The Great Escape

 When the band started playing, customers drifted from the bar counter to join the jam.
 Prue Strauss, an attractive twenty-year old barmaid seized this opportunity to sneak a text to her brother.

 Prue jumped in surprise and hid her phone in her back pocket immediately.

-“I’m hoping you haven’t given your number to a customer.
+“I’m hoping you didn't give your number to a customer.
 I’d be really upset.”

 It was her twenty-seven year old, young and gorgeous grey-eyed boss, Red Klein.
 He was smiling.
-He always does so genuinely.
+He always did so genuinely.

 “I’m sorry, Sir,” she said, red in the face.
 “It’s my brother.”

 Red held out a hand.
 “I’m kidding.”

 “Can I get you a drink?”
 Prue smiled embarrassed.
 “The usual?” she guessed.